LEAD breaks ground on new firehouse

 |0

-This work, LEAD breaks ground on new firehouse [Image 3 of 3], by Taylor Mayberry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LEAD breaks ground on new firehouse, by Todd Wivell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.